snarfed/granary/docs/index.rst

 -  microformats2 HTML:

-   -  Optionally follow and fetch rel="author" links.
+   -  Optionally follow and fetch rel=“author” links.
-   -  Improve mapping between microformats2 and ActivityStreams 'photo' types. (mf2 'photo' type is a note or article *with* a photo, but AS 'photo' type *is* a photo.
+   -  Improve mapping between microformats2 and ActivityStreams ‘photo’ types. (mf2 ‘photo’ type is a note or article *with* a photo, but AS ‘photo’ type *is* a photo.
 So, map mf2 photos to underlying type without photo.)
    -  Support location properties beyond h-card, e.g. h-adr, h-geo, u-geo, and even when properties like latitude and longitude appear at the top level.

 -  Error handling: return HTTP 502 for non-JSON API responses, 504 for connection failures.

+.. section-4:

 1.5 - 2016-08-25
 ~~~~~~~~~~~~~~~~